Women in classical music: Reactions

 Yoko Shimomura is known for blending classical and modern music in her video game compositions, including Kingdom Hearts.

 Kristin Kuster makes the point that "The message needs to be given that ...[composing] is something ...[women] can do and ...[music 'authorities'] want to hear from them", she said.
 "If these women aren't seeing that this is a possibility, they can't even self-select out."

 Marin Alsop said that when her conducting career began to take off she assumed that there was a larger trend of women conductors making their way in the orchestra world.
 "I thought it was changing, and then it didn't change", she has said.

 She is on record as saying that there can be a tendency to celebrate notable firsts or high-profile individual successes and just assume these one-offs mean a problem is solved.
 "You can't give up just because the box is ticked", Alsop said.
 "Just because Jennifer Higdon won the Pulitzer Prize [for composition] is no reason not to push for the next woman."

 Redress

-Among the groups seeking to redress the gender imbalance in music have been:
+Among the individuals and groups seeking to redress the gender imbalance in music have been: